Power Cruiser Necessities

 Below are some of the tell-tale accessories that the cruiser before you is legit.
 Of course, any and all ship mates can get value from these cruise products, but we expect it’s the veterans that will be most excited when seeing these below… unless they already own them all.

 We humans love our gadgets… Kindles, iPhones, laptops, hairdryers, shavers, curling irons, etc. Hardcore cruisers know that outlets are tough to come by in your temporary ocean abode.
 With this little, lightweight power strip & device charger, you’ll have everything humming at once.
-Some cruise lines don’t allow these so make sure to check with yours before bringing this cruise necessity.
+NOTE: Some cruise lines strictly prohibit power strips with “surge protection,” so make sure to get one without surge protection built into the device.

 #2 – Cabin Organizer & Space Saver

 Another great hack used by the cruise gurus… the over-the-door hanging cruise cabin organizer serves as the perfect tool to keep your sea-home nice and tidy.
 It’s ideal for shoes, bathroom products, your new travel mug (see above), and all that other stuff that typically finds its way to the cabin floor.

 It gets really windy up on the top decks of a cruise ship.
 The serious cruisers know this and use this little hack as a way to outsmart mother nature.
 Clip your towel on your deck chair and you’ll be sure it’ll be there when you get back from the Lido Bar.
 It doubles as a great way to stake your claim and secure your precious poolside real estate.
 Otherwise, the hardworking cruise staff could mistake your seat and towel as abandoned and send it off to the laundry.
 That $25 deposit could have easily been saved with this handy cruise accessory.